MicrosoftDocs/security/operations/incident-response-playbook-password-spray.md

 - UAL if > 30 days

 <a name='understanding-azure-ad-and-mfa-reporting'></a>
 ### Understanding Microsoft Entra ID and MFA reporting

 It is important that you understand the logs that you are seeing to be able to determine compromise.
-Below are our quick guides to understanding Microsoft Entra Sign-Ins and MFA reporting to help with this.
-Refer to these articles:
+Here are quick guides to understanding Microsoft Entra Sign-Ins and MFA reporting:

 - [MFA reporting](</azure/active-directory/authentication/howto-mfa-reporting>)
 - [Understanding Sign Ins](/azure/active-directory/reports-monitoring/concept-sign-ins)